isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2021-04-30-post-gobusiness-portal.md

 ![gobusiness](/images/news/News_GoBiz Portal.jpg)

-GoBusiness launches as Singapore’s go-to platform for businesses in Singapore to access government e-services and resources.
+GoBusiness launches as Singapore's go-to platform for businesses in Singapore to access government e-services and resources.

 ### One-stop access to e-services for businesses